Yuri Arcurs

 A 2010 vote by readers of PDN Magazine ranked Arcurs among the "30 Most Influential Photographers" of the decade.
-In 2011 he was considered to be the best selling microstock photographer in the world, selling more than 2 million images in a year and in 2012 it was reported that he sells 450 images per hour.
+In 2011, he was considered to be the best selling microstock photographer in the world, selling more than 2 million images in a year and in 2012, it was reported that he sold 450 images per hour.

 Career

 Arcurs is the owner of peopleimages.com.
 He is working mostly in the realm of online industry of stock imagery.

 Arcurs started selling his images online as a hobby in 2005 whilst studying Psychology at Aarhus University.
 His images were sold through online agencies like Shutterstock.

 Arcurs is most well known for selling microstock images.